SEC charges Cantor Fitzgerald, led by Trump's Commerce pick, with breaking securities laws

 - The SEC said that Cantor agreed to settle the case by saying the firm would not violate the relevant securities laws again and pay a $6.75 million civil penalty.

-WASHINGTON — The Securities and Exchange Commission on Thursday charged global financial services firm Cantor Fitzgerald with violating laws related to disclosures by so-called blank-check companies before they raised money from the public.
+WASHINGTON — The Securities and Exchange Commission charged global financial services firm Cantor Fitzgerald with violating laws related to disclosures by so-called blank-check companies before they raised money from the public.

-It was unclear Thursday night whether the Trump transition vetting team was aware of the SEC's investigation of Cantor when the president-elect said he would nominate Lutnick to serve as secretary of Commerce.
+It was unclear Thursday night whether the Trump transition vetting team was aware of the SEC investigation of Cantor when the president-elect said he would nominate Lutnick to serve as secretary of Commerce.

-The SEC in order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.
+An SEC order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.

 SPACs are shell companies that have no underlying business before they potentially merge with a target company that has business operations.